Mrs Austin is the school's coordinator for children with Special Educational Needs and Disabilities.

 Please see below for our accessibility plan, local offer and SEN report.
 Our SEN policy and Supporting Pupils with Medical conditions policy are available on our policy page.

-Unfortunately our main school playground is currently not accessible to wheelchairs.
+Unfortunately our main school playground is not accessible to wheelchairs until January 2023.
 If you or your child uses a wheelchair please discuss this with us.

 Bexley Council have a website which is a single place to find up to date Information about Services and Support for children and young people with Special Educational Needs and disability aged 0-25.
 All of these services, settings and activities make up Bexley's 'SEND Local Offer'.